isabella232/headless-server-tutorial/content-hub-adapter-headless-server-dam/README.md

 ![Headless Server in Studio Library](../images/headless-dam-library.png "Headless Server in Studio Library")

-Because the sources of the tutorial are more complex, we start with integrating the resulting code of the tutorial into the CoreMedia workspace.
+Because this example is more complex, we start the tutorial by adding all sources to a CoreMedia workspace.
 We then explain the details and important parts of the code.

 ## Prerequisites